UWC2-APIDOC/to-do-service-au24/docs/tutorials/cj-new-user.md

 Enrolling a new user in the service requires that you add (`POST`) the details of a new [`user`](../api/user.md) resource to the service.

-1. Open the Postman app on your desktop.
-2. In the Postman app, create a new request with these values:
+1. Using the Postman app, create a new request with these values:
     * **METHOD**: POST
     * **URL**: `{{base_url}}/users`
     * **Headers**: